 48 Project Health events help to eliminate barriers to access, affordability and quality care

-MIAMI — As part of a commitment to building healthier communities, CVS Health (NYSE: CVS) celebrated the expansion of its annual Project Health free health screening campaign with a community event that took place on Thursday, September 19 at CVS Pharmacy, 8330 Mills Dr., Miami.
-Thursday’s event was one of 48 free health screenings taking place in the Miami area between now and the end of the year.
+PHILADELPHIA, Sept.
+20, 2019 /PRNewswire/ -- As part of a commitment to building healthier communities, CVS Health (NYSE: CVS) celebrated the expansion of its annual Project Health free health screening campaign with a community event that took place on Friday, September 20th at CVS Pharmacy, 7520 City Line Ave., Philadelphia.
+Friday's event was one of 48 free health screenings taking place in the Philadelphia area between now and the end of the year.

-State Senator Annette Taddeo and Miami Heat center Bam Adebayo were on hand at the event, along with Mayra Boitel of CVS Health, community members and CVS Pharmacy field leadership to discuss the importance of being proactive about your health, eating well and not smoking.
+Donte DiVincenzo, NBA point guard for the Milwaukee Bucks and two-time NCAA champion with the Villanova Wildcats, attended the event, along with CVS Health's Dr. Garth Graham, community members and CVS Pharmacy field leadership to discuss the importance of being proactive about your health, eating well and not smoking.

-“CVS Health is committed to expanding access to quality and affordable care, both through our retail footprint and with national and local non-profits and organizations who share our belief that better health starts at the community level,” said Mayra Boitel, vice president, Chief Merchant of Alternative Products, CVS Health.
-“We were thrilled to be in Miami to celebrate the expansion of Project Health and look forward to providing local residents with free health screenings throughout the rest of the year, as part of our commitment to building healthier communities.”
+"CVS Health is committed to expanding access to quality and affordable care, both through our retail footprint and with national and local non-profits and organizations who share our belief that better health starts at the community level," said Garth Graham, M.D., vice president of community health and impact at CVS and president of the Aetna Foundation.
+"We were thrilled to be in in Philadelphia to celebrate the expansion of Project Health and look forward to providing local residents with free health screenings throughout the rest of the year, as part of our commitment to building healthier communities."

-“Maintaining a healthy lifestyle is important, on and off the court, for me,” said Adebayo.
-“I’m excited to be here today to see firsthand how Project Health is helping people keep tabs on their blood pressure, weight and cholesterol through free health screenings because events like this set the Miami community up for a healthier future.”
+"Maintaining a healthy lifestyle is important for me, on and off the court," said DiVincenzo.
+"With Project Health helping people keep tabs on their blood pressure, weight and cholesterol at these free health screening events, CVS Health is setting the people of Philadelphia up for a healthier future."

-Through Project Health, CVS Health has hosted over 1,000 preventive care events across Miami since 2007, conducting 127,000 free health screenings, counseling 1,723 people on how to stop smoking and donating over $16 million worth of free medical services.
+Through Project Health, CVS Health has hosted over 600 preventive care events across Philadelphia since 2010, conducting 51,000 free health screenings, counseling 1,812 people on how to stop smoking and donating over $6 million worth of free medical services.